 Read-only mode relies on applications and libraries that created the file providing correct information about the worksheets, specifically the used part of it, known as the dimensions.
 Some applications set this incorrectly.
 You can check the apparent dimensions of a worksheet using ws.calculate_dimension().
 If this returns a range that you know is incorrect, say A1:A1 then simply resetting the max_row and max_column attributes should allow you to work with the file:

 by a faster alternative, the

-When you want to dump large amounts of data, you might find write-only helpful.
+When you want to dump large amounts of data make sure you have lxml installed.